 Murder charges dropped against Minnesota state trooper Ryan Londregan in killing of Ricky Cobb II

-MINNEAPOLIS — Murder charges against a Minnesota State Trooper who shot and killed a man during a traffic stop on Interstate 94 last summer have been dropped, the Hennepin County Attorney's Office announced Sunday.
+MINNEAPOLIS — Murder and manslaughter charges against a White Minnesota State Trooper who shot and killed a Black man during a traffic stop on Interstate 94 last summer have been dropped, the Hennepin County Attorney's Office announced Sunday.

 Hennepin County Attorney Mary Moriarty filed a notice of dismissal of charges against Ryan Londregan in the shooting death of 33-year-old Ricky Cobb II due to "several new pieces of evidence that would make it impossible for the State to prove that Mr. Londregan's actions were not an authorized use of force by a peace officer."

-Moriarty and the prosecution team met with a use of force expert and later determined the state could no longer meet its burden of proof, the attorney's office says.
+Moriarty and the prosecution team met with a use of force expert and later determined the state could no longer meet its burden of proof, her office says.

 The county attorney cites two pieces of evidence that would "make it impossible" for the state to prove Londregan's actions were not justified.